The School Day

-Our school is organised into 14 classes - two classes in each year group.
+Our school is organised into 15 classes - two classes in each year group and an SEN class.
 Each class has an assigned class teacher and we have a team of higher-level teaching assistants, teaching assistants and learning support assistants who work across the school in an effort to ensure 'Success for All'.

 To help every child reach their full potential and to ensure the smooth running of our school, the school day is different for each key stage.
 We have detailed a typical day for a Reception class, a Key Stage 1 class and a Key Stage 2 class below.